 According to latest statistics, ransomware threats have become notoriously popular up to the point that they are now the most money-generating type of cyber-threat out there.
 This is because a ransomware as a computer virus is basically an extortion scheme for your files.

 Generally speaking, the ransomware operator’s sole purpose is to make sure that your files could not be opened by using the same encryption that is used to cover up and hide different types of sensitive files.
 Such encryption scrambles your files and makes them no longer accessible.
-In return, the cyber-criminals behind it want you to pay them a lot of money that can vary from hundreds to thousands of dollars, usually In Bitcoin, Monero, or ZCash cryptocurrencies.
+In return, the cyber-criminals behind it want you to pay them a lot of money that can vary from hundreds to thousands of dollars, usually in Bitcoin, Monero, or ZCash cryptocurrencies.
 They offer to get your files back and some of them even offer 1 free file for decryption so that you can see that they are not joking.
+We should also mention that ransomware extortion continues to evolve, with double and tripple extortion techniques.

 Ransomware as a computer virus infection can be recognized by a custom file extension appended to each encrypted file, like “.encrypted” or so on.
-But some ransomware viruses may lock your device completely or even rename your files randomly so that you cannot be able to recognize them at all.
+But some ransomware viruses may lock your device completely or even rename your files randomly, so that you cannot be able to recognize them at all.
+An example of a regularly updated ransomware threat that continues to release new iterations with different file extension is the so-called STOP/DJVU family.

 If you believe that your computer may be compromised by a ransomware virus, use the following professional software to detect and delete a computer virus from your device: